nexploit/whonix_gateway_openbsd/README.md

 # whonix_NET

- My Whonix-Gateway Whonix-Gateway for Vmware Workstation
+ My Whonix-Gateway converted for Vmware Workstation.
+All Infos in Vmware Description Field.